isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 "I see.
 What time should I go to Tokyo Station to meet you?"

 "Oh, no. You don’t have to worry about that.
 I remember our house in Higashimurayama.
-I can come by myself.
+I can get there by myself.
 It’s the 23rd.
-Are you sure?
+Is that okay?
 I’ll switch the phone with my mother."

 "I’m sorry to bother you, and I appreciate your kindness."

-On the 23rd of December, I had been restless since the early morning.
+On December 23, I had been restless since the early morning.
 I was thinking about how to meet my son again after ten years.
 Well, let it be...anyway, be as calm as I can.
-I made up my mind and prepared myself.
+I made up my mind and prepared for the situation.

 -----Ding Dong-----

-"Hello!
-I’m here.
+"Good evening!
+It's me.
 Ryo is here."

 "Oh, the door is open."

-I went to the front door where my son was, looking embarrassed.
-I looked at him, looking for any sign of him from when we parted eight years ago.
+I went to the front door where my son was standing, looking embarrassed.
+I looked at him, seaching for any sign of him from when we parted eight years ago.
 It was shameful, but I could not be sure to fill in his appearance, his figure, and the void of ten years.

 -----In that case, I might not be able to call out "Hi!" to him if we happened to pass each other on the way-----